wp-plugins/genesis-featured-page-advanced/readme.txt

 1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
 Highlights normal usage and advanced usage.

 == Changelog ==

+= 1.7.1 =
+* Fixed image sizing bug when there is no image link

+= 1.7.0 =
+* Added option to insert More Text on new line (wrapped in a div)
+* Added support for adjusting the size of custom images

 = 1.6.0 =
 * Added internal support for centering images - per user request